 Fioricet with Codeine Consumer (continued)

-Nausea, vomiting, abdominal pain, shaking (tremor), shortness of breath, constipation, dry mouth, lightheadedness, dizziness, or drowsiness may occur.
+Nausea, vomiting, abdominal pain, shaking (tremor), shortness of breath, constipation, dry mouth, lightheadedness, dizziness, drowsiness, or trouble sleeping may occur.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.

 To lower your risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.